delfick/extended-mypy-django-plugin/docs/api/primer.rst

 It's useful to first explain what is meant by abstract and concrete models!

-In Django ORM, database tables are represented by class that inherit from ``django.db.models.Model``.
+In Django ORM, database tables are represented by classes that inherit from ``django.db.models.Model``.
 These classes will exist under specific Django apps and are registered as part of Django initialisation.

-So for example, a Django app will have a ``models.py`` that may look like:
+So for example, a Django app will have a ``models.py`` file that may look like:

 .. code-block:: python